| Small shareholders as consumers in Italy(By Associazione Consumatori Piemonte )

 diffused shareholding.
 The forbidding of investment encouraging

+operations.
 Being now clear when a saver/shareholder can be seen as a consumer,

 and having described the power of the associations, it is yet to